 305, 306 Composition and Conversation

 For students who aim to attain a high level of proficiency in writing and speaking skills for the discussion and study of more advanced topics in German culture.
 Extensive daily conversation, along with weekly readings, advanced grammar review and student-led discussions on current events.
 Students also prepare weekly essays.
 Instruction entirely in German.
-Three classroom meetings per week, plus required conversation practice with the Native Speaker.
+Three classroom meetings per week, plus required conversation practice with the language assistant.
+German 305 may be repeated for credit.
 Prerequisite: any of the following: German 206 or any 300-level German course, placement exam, or consent of instructor.

 318 Hannah Arendt as Political Thinker